vorple/inform6/doc/inform6-functions.markdown

 * `UnicodeToLatin1(str)`: converts a Unicode string or a word array into a byte array where the Unicode letters have been escaped JS-style.

-Additionally, two "rulebooks" are used: VorpleInterfaceSetup, and StatusLineRulebook.
-If you declare an object as contained in either object, its description routine will be executed, respectively upon Vorple initialisation and when drawing the status line.
+Additionally, two "rulebooks" are used: VorpleInterfaceSetup, and VorpleInterfaceUpdate.
+If you declare an object as contained in either object, its description routine will be executed, respectively upon Vorple initialisation and at every turn (when the prompt is written).

 Relevant examples: Convenience Store, Spy Games, Scrambled Eggs, The Sum of Human Knowledge (note that this one uses its own CSS sheet), and all the other ones.